-Whether you’re a leader, manager, executive, sales professional, or keynote speaker, you are most effective when use great stories to illustrate your message.
+If you are a leader, manager, executive, sales professional, or keynote speaker, you are more effective when you tell great stories and use good examples.
 These three techniques will help you turn simple stories into examples that will be remembered and repeated:

 - Think chronologically.

 - Use shorter sentences or phrases.

 In January, Mark, a district sales manager from a biotech company, was preparing to moderate a panel at the Las Vegas National Sales Meeting.
 He was nervous with his new role in front of the 100-person audience.